LoganLee95/Contact-List-Android/README.md

 This the Android workshop project from: Mobile App Development for IOS and Android by Jakob Iversen &amp; Michael Eierman

-This application build covers the main central functions and concepts of an Andriod app.
+This application build covers the main concepts critical to Andriod development.
 Including:

 # Android lifecycle,
-# XML GUI layout,
+# XML,
-# Data persistane for mobile applications,
+# Data persistance in mobile applications,
 # SQLite design and implementation